amandarshe/pitch_analysis/README.md

 # pitch_analysis

+Automatic:
+  - Code to analyze pitch/tonal congruency after automated segmentation and labeling of tones s
 Manual:
   - Code to analyze pitch/tonal congruency after manual segmentation and labeling of tones

-Automatic:
-  - Code to analyze pitch/tonal congruency after automated segmentation and labeling of tones

 Statistical Analysis:
   - Manually recorded the 2nd and 4th toned notes from 10 song samples, entering each tone's slope value according to pitch analysis